Crowdio-21/Prototype-Backend/tests/README.md

 ## Usage

-All scripts in this folder can be run directly from the `test_utils` directory.
+All scripts in this folder can be run directly from the `tests` directory.
 They automatically add the parent directory to the Python path to resolve imports.

 ## Typical Testing Workflow